 Cost: Membership fee of $25

 Details: We are super excited to bring back our third annual Women's Fly Fishing Clinic!
 We have an amazing line up of instructors from all over Southern California to teach the class.
-Classes will be held at Mountain and River Adventures.
+Classes will be held at Kern River Fish Hatchery.
 The day begins with a fun and easy yoga class designed to fire up those fly fishing muscles followed by classes in casting, entomology, fly tying, conservation, knots, and gear and tackle.
 The day ends with a lively Pint Night at Kern River Brewing.

 Lunch is included in the class.
 You are welcome to bring a yoga mat or a towel, but not required.
 Please bring water shoes or wading boots as we will be on the river for the casting class.